-Above: Blue corn fry bread makes Tiwa Kitchen's Tiwa Taco.
-Photographs by
+Blue corn fry bread makes Tiwa Kitchen's Tiwa Taco.
+Photograph by Douglas Merriam.

 IN NEW MEXICO, WE’RE PROUD of the way Native, Hispanic, Anglo, and other cultures blend into one delicious culinary tradition.
 Just look at one of our most beloved dishes, the breakfast burrito: indigenous green chile, Anglo-American bacon, and a Spanish flour tortilla?
 All three melt together to create something uniquely New Mexican.
 But if you want to take a closer look at just one tradition, it can sometimes be difficult to isolate.
 Restaurants serving Native cuisine are few and far between—unless you know where to look.
 This month, we’ve gathered our favorite recommendations for places where you can enjoy some of the same dishes that local families eat at home today, and explore a new trend of pre-contact food, made only with ingredients available in the Americas before the arrival of Europeans.
 Traditional or daring, humble or elevated, it’s all fascinating and delicious.